Heboy/scanimg/README.md

 # scanimg

-A CLI tool that scans source files for image URLs, fetches remote metadata, and reports the size and resolution of each asset.
+A CLI tool that scans source files for image references (remote URLs or local paths), inspects each asset, and reports the size and resolution.

 ## Features

-- Recursively traverses the target directory (default: current working directory) to extract image URLs.
+- Recursively traverses the target directory (default: current working directory) to extract image references.
+- Supports both remote image URLs and local image files.
 - Issues HEAD/Range requests to estimate remote file size and parse dimensions with a minimal payload.
-- Displays the results in a table including index, URL, size, resolution, status, and occurrence count.
+- Displays the results in a table including index, target, size, resolution, status, type, and occurrence count.
-- Supports configurable concurrency and timeout to adapt to different network conditions.
+- Supports configurable concurrency and timeout to adapt to different workloads.
 - Shows a spinner while requests are in progress, providing instant feedback.

 ## Requirements